cpojer/expo-docs/versions/unversioned/guides/how-expo-works.md

 ## Publishing/Deploying an Expo app in Production

 When you publish an Expo app, we compile it into a JavaScript bundle with production flags enabled.
-That is, we minify the source and we tell the React Native packager to build in production mode (which in turn sets [`__DEV__`](https://facebook.github.io/react-native/docs/javascript-environment.html#polyfills) to `false` amongst other things).
+That is, we minify the source and we tell the Metro to build in production mode (which in turn sets [`__DEV__`](https://facebook.github.io/react-native/docs/javascript-environment.html#polyfills) to `false` amongst other things).
 After compilation, we upload that bundle, along with any assets that it requires (see [Assets](assets.html#all-about-assets)) to CloudFront.
 We also upload your [Manifest](#expo-manifest) (including most of your `app.json` configuration) to our server.
 When publishing is complete, we'll give you a URL to your app which you can send to anybody who has the Expo client.

 > **Note:** By default, all Expo projects are `unlisted`, which means that publishing does not make it publicly searchable or discoverable anywhere.
 It is up to you to share the link.
 You can change this setting in [app.json](configuration.html).